nbrownie1990/nbrownie1990/README.md

 <div align="center">
 <div align="center">

-- Until now I don't have any working experience.
+-  - Get deep into programming and web development and survive this pandemic: Until now I don't have any working experience.
 My plan is to build a portfolio and some github repositories.
 After that i would love to contribute to Open Source-Projects.
- - Get deep into programming and web development and survive this pandemic!
  - There is so much to learn! <img src="https://img.icons8.com/emoji/20/000000/smiling-face-with-heart-eyes.png"/> :

  - Clean Coding & Refactoring <img src="https://img.icons8.com/ios/50/000000/laptop-coding.png"/>